Accompanied driving

 • a photocopy of the driving licence;

-Requirements for accompanying drivers
+Requirements for accompanying persons

 • be able to present the special certificate issued by the motor insurer, attesting to civil liability insurance;